kosamad/SomScience/README.md

  Using ColorZilla I chose the key colours from the logo to use throughout the website.
 The emphasis being on bright, fun, fresh, engaging.

- I arranged them to see how they would look together using Colour pallet.
+ I arranged them to see how they would look together using the [Coolers](https://coolors.co/) Colour pallet.

  ![SomScience Colour Scheme](documentation/SomScience.png)